 Surfing brings you closer to nature in a unique way.
 From the one-of-a-kind look at ocean life to the sensation of actually moving with the water, one of the benefits to surfing is perspective.
 That perspective applies to both personal lives and the wellbeing of the world.
 Surfers have respect for the ocean and the rest of the planet.
 They rely on the tides and see the effects of pollution first-hand.

 It’s an escape from the daily grind

 There’s nothing like riding a wave to take the edge off the monotonous routine.
 It’s pure escapism where you can be at one with your thoughts, switch off and have some ‘me’ time without the pressures of daily life interfering.
 Think of it as food for the soul, essential to your overall wellbeing and something to look forward to before, after work or on the weekends!

 You get to hang out at the beach

 We can not think of a better place to spend your day, breathing in the ocean air, listening to the soothing sound of the waves, topping up your tan and switching off from the daily grind.
 It is relaxing, inspiring and breathtaking!

-Surfing is one of those great activities that you can practice in different places all over the world, many of which are popular tourist destinations, and even more that are off the beaten trail.
-Surfing is not just an ocean sport — while it is more rare, it is possible to surf in lakes, rivers, and even wave parks nowadays.
+Surfing is one of those great activities that you can practice in different places all over the world.
+Many of which are popular tourist destinations, and even more that are off the beaten trail.
+Surfing is not just an ocean sport.
+While it is rarer, it is possible to surf in lakes, rivers, and even wave parks nowadays.
 And it doesn’t matter what time of the year it is, there is always somewhere in the world with waves that are just waiting to be surfed!